UNSW-ZZSC9020/project/report/.ipynb_checkpoints/ZZSC9020_Template_GroupG-checkpoint.md

 - $p_i$ is the prediction from the $i$-th base model,
 - $\hat{y}$ is the final output from the meta-model.

-The meta-model is trained to optimize the combination of base models' outputs, effectively learning the best way to integrate different predictive signals to minimize the overall prediction error.
+The meta-model is trained to optimize the combination of base models' outputs, effectively learning the best way to integrate different predictive signals to minimise the overall prediction error.

 Rationale for Inclusion: